fooof-tools/fooof/README.md

 - scipy >= 0.19
 - matplotlib (optional)

-That is, we assume [Anaconda](https://www.anaconda.com/download/) is installed.
+That is, if you are using [Anaconda](https://www.anaconda.com/download/), then you are good to go.
+If you aren't using Anaconda, it is one way to get and manage these dependencies).

 ## Install